Create a flexible Serverless worker that supports a Pod-first development workflow.

 replaces the shell process with the Python process.pod

-inside the Pod to test your handler logic.set -e
+inside the Pod to test your handler logic.Dockerfile

 :